Kinnoull Terrace

 Kinnoull Terrace is a street in the Kinnoull parish of Perth, Scotland.
 A cul-de-sac, it contains five properties (four villas and one double villa), each of which is of listed status and dating from the 19th century.
-The street was designed specifically, in the mid-19th century, to take advantage of its viewpoint across the River Tay, as was the case with the six villas in Bridgend, a few hundred yards to the north.
+The street was specifically designed, in the mid-19th century, to take advantage of its viewpoint across the River Tay, as was the case with the six villas in Bridgend, a few hundred yards to the north.
 Noted architectural historian Charles McKean observed that those with "money of the [19th] century jostled for prime sites and views on Dundee Road and Kinnoull Terrace".

 Several notable architects were used to design the properties, including Andrew Heiton and David Smart.

 The three properties on the western side of the street each have gates in the communal boundary wall that runs along a stretch of the Dundee Road to the west; however, the one for Langlands (formerly Murrayville), the northernmost of the three, has been filled in.

 Several of the properties appear on maps of Perth from the 1860s.